SamanthaBiegel/ActiveWeaSuL/README.md

 # Active WeaSuL: Improving Weak Supervision with Active Learning

-This repository contains the code and experiments that correspond to our paper https://weasul.github.io/papers/10.pdf
+This repository contains the code and experiments that correspond to our paper https://weasul.github.io/papers/10.pdf.

+The main experimental results from the paper can be found in `notebooks/experiments.ipynb`.
+This notebook produces all figures from the results section.

 ## Setup